 As those who have participated in Marion Lobstein's walks at Deep Cut can attest, that meadow has a rich variety of native grasses and wildflowers that peak in late summer.
-Some of my favorite species from our walk on August 27 include scaly blazing star (Liatris squarrosa), gaura
+Some of my favorite species from our walk on August 27 include scaly blazing star (Liatris squarrosa), gaura feathery seed heads and colorful joints of native grasses are especially lovely in a meadow mixed with flowers such as the lateflowering thoroughworts, goldenrods, and tickseed sunflowers.

 (G. biennsis), and pink wild bean (Strophostyles helvola).
 Other treasures include the delicate blue curls (Trichostema dichotomum) and an orchid called slender ladies' tresses (Spiranthes gracilis) that looks like white flowers ascending a spiral staircase.
 Though I favor showy flowers over grasses, through the years I have developed more of an appreciation for the latter.
-The Tamie Boone's floral blouse, but alas, it was devoid of nectar.
-We might have stayed in that room for a long time had it not been even hotter and steamier than the weather outside!
+The